The Best Curtain and Drapery Hardware – Everything you Need to Know! (Parts 1 & 2)

 Alas, I think it started when all the ready-made curtains became popular.

 Ready-mades are a great solution when one can’t afford custom.
 But, rings are just one more expense.
-Perhaps, the likes of Pottery Barn and West Elm realize that they can sell more window treatments if they don’t also have to sell them the rings, as well.
+Perhaps the likes of Pottery Barn and West Elm realize that they can sell more window treatments if they don’t also have to sell folks the rings, as well.

 But, have you ever tried to scoot fabric along a metal rod?

 If you have, you will know exactly what I’m talking about.
-It’s very similar to trying to squeeze into your tightest jeans on January 2nd.
+It’s very similar to trying to squeeze into your tightest jeans on January 2nd– right after taking a long, super-hot shower.

 But worse.

-Every time you try to open and close the drapes, you will be met with the most resistance you’ve ever known since your kids were five, and you said that it was too close to dinner time to get ice cream while dragging them out of the amusement park.
+Every time you try to open and close the drapes, you will be met with the most resistance you’ve ever known since your kids were 15 and no, they can not go to the Smashing Pumpkins concert on a school night.

 And, that goes for tab-top curtains too.

 Sooooo, if you know that you will never open and close the curtains, then I guess you could go without rings.
-But, it is not a professional look.
-It is fine to disagree with me.
-But show me when Suzanne Kasler, Bunny Williams, or Victoria Hagan does drapes gathered around the drapery rod.
+But, if the rod is exposed, anything but rings is not a professional look.
+To drive the point all the way home.
+Please show me when Suzanne Kasler, Bunny Williams, or Victoria Hagan, et al., do drapes gathered around the drapery rod.

-Speaking of rings, another trick to make the drapes open and close super easily is to rub a little soap along the top of the rod.
-You can also use silicone, but never spray directly on the rod, and wipe it on outside.
+Never fear, another trick to make the drapes open and close super easily is to rub a little soap along the top of the rod.
+You can also use silicone, but never spray directly on the rod, and wipe it on outdoors in a place where no one will be walking.
+That stuff is super slippery.
 I never tried it, but a little beeswax from a candle would most likely work, too.

 Suzanne Kasler - perfect drapery treatment - drapery hardware

-Another beauty from Suzanne Kasler.
+Above is another beauty from Suzanne Kasler.
 Exquisite.
 That looks to be either a 3/4 or one-inch rod.
 The draperies are full.
 The header is covering the loop on the ring, and they are breaking about an inch or two on the floor.
+I very much love these discreet brackets, too.
+They are similar to the ones we used in Mary’s dining room.

 Laurel, aren’t they worried about the draperies getting dirty?